-Dr. Zuk completed her Ph.D. in 2013 at UC Berkeley in the Department of City and Regional Planning.
-She previously served as the Deputy Director of Air Quality Research for the Mexican Ministry of Environment.
-Dr. Zuk received her M.S. in Technology and Policy from MIT and her B.A. in Environmental Sciences from Barnard College.
+Dr. Zuk currently leads work on residential displacement for the Bay Area, replication of our work for SPARCC sites (Chicago, Atlanta, Memphis and Denver), and anti-displacement policy evaluation.
+She previously worked as the Deputy Director of Air Quality Research for the Mexican Ministry of Environment in Mexico City.
+Dr. Zuk received her Ph.D. in City Planning from UC Berkeley, her M.S. in Technology and Policy from MIT and her B.A. in Environmental Sciences from Barnard College.